dmgrstuff/dmgrstuff/README.md

 ## heya! i'm dmgr_. 👋

-i write code for fun (occasionally) and hang out on the internet more than i probably should.
+i write code for fun and hang out on the internet more than i probably should.

 ### cool stuff i've written